weizhenFrank/DeepPhospho/README.md

   * We use cache (pickle) to make the data loading more quickly, and refresh_cache will re-pickle the input data
 * MODEL_CFG
   * For ion intensity model, only MODEL_CFG (LSTMTransformer) is available and please make sure the UsedModelCFG is set to this one
-  * In json format, only UsedModelCFG is used
+  * In json format, just change the values in UsedModelCFG
 * TRAINING_HYPER_PARAM
   * GPU_INDEX can be set to '0', '1', '2', ... or 'cpu', and corresponded GPU device or CPU will be used
   * EPOCH can be set to positive integer, 30 is recommended for fine-tuning